Multiple disabilities

 Multiple disabilities is a term for a person with a combination of disabilities, for instance, someone with both a sensory disability and a motor disability.
 Additionally, in the United States, it is a special education classification under which students are eligible for services through the Individuals with Disabilities Education Act, or IDEA.
 Not every governmental education entity uses the classification, however.

 In some states, legislation indicates that in order to be classified as having "multiple disabilities", at least one of a student's documented disabilities must include intellectual disability.
 Individuals classified as having multiple disabilities usually have more than one significant disability, such as orthopedic impairment, sensory impairment, and/or behavioral or emotional issues.
 Under the IDEA, students are labeled with multiple disabilities when their educational disabilities require more than the services that are available for just one of their disabilities.
 For instance, if a student has a developmental disability, emotional disabilities, and a visual impairment, they may be classified as having multiple disabilities.
 However, not every student who has more than one disability receives this classification.

 Characteristics

 People with severe or multiple disabilities may exhibit a wide range of characteristics, depending on the combination and severity of disabilities, and the person's age.
-There are, however, some traits they may share, including:
+There are, however, some traits they may share.
+In the psychological realm, these may include feeling ostracized, a tendency to withdraw from society; becoming fearful, angry, and upset in the face of forced or unexpected changes; and self-injurious behavior.